-Canabalt offers 11 accessibility features in the Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 11 accessibility features for Canabalt in the Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Canabalt is a side-on running game where you press jump at the right time to keep a small character from falling off buildings or crashing into things.
 With minimalist visuals, you play the small suited man fleeing from an unknown threat.
 As the game begins, the player character jumps from the window of an office building onto the roof of a neighbouring building.

 You can remap keys and adjust audio levels on PC version.

 We haven’t documented any accessibility features for Difficulty in Canabalt which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Canabalt, and offer accessibility features for Difficulty:

 We haven’t documented any accessibility features for Getting Started in Canabalt which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.
 The following games are similar to Canabalt, and offer accessibility features for Getting Started:

 We've documented 1 accessibility feature for Reading in Canabalt which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 How much reading is required to play the game and how complex the language is.
 This doesn't include subtitles as required reading if they are fully voiced.